-The following table sets forth the annual salary, bonuses and all other compensation awards and pay outs on account of our Chief Executive Officer for services rendered to us during the fiscal years ended December 31, 2006 and 2007, and for our Chief Financial Officer and General Manager Development and Resources for 2007.
-No other executive officer received more than US\$100,000 per annum during this period.
+The following table sets forth the annual salary, bonuses and all other compensation awards and pay outs on account of our Chief Executive Officer for services rendered to us during the fiscal years ended December 31, 2006 and 2007 and our Chief Financial Officer and General Manager Development & Resources for services rendered to us during the fiscal year ended December 31, 2007.
+No other executive officer received more than US\$100,000 per annum during these periods.